PixelsUp/GlitchMatic/README.md

 ### Detailed Mechanics

 - **Movement**: Standard movement mechanics (run, attack), with a glimpse of RPG systems, such as the roll mechanic.
+The roll mechanic is a key concept of the game.
+Enemies are designed around it, making it hard to use and abuse, as it has a small amount of invencibility frames that assist in the elimination of certain theme bosses throughout the gameplay runs of the players.
 - **Combat**: Fast-paced, with a variety of weapons (glitch guns, melee attacks).
+The player will select between a melee option and a ranged option, which changes the way the enemies behave drastically.
+This makes it so the AI feels fresh every run and avoids any clear abusable strategies suited for speedrunning.
 - **Time Mechanic**: Players race to clear as many rooms as possible before dying.
-- **Upgrading**: As players progress through levels, they can upgrade their character, making each playthrough easier.
+This mechanic makes the player hesitant to take their time against more defensive enemies and forces him to, when being competitive, organise their combat according to the rooms' exit and entrance.

 ### Levels and Missions

 - **Rooms**: Procedurally generated rooms with increasing difficulty.
+Enemies are spawned differently every room, enhancing the replayability aspect of the game.
+They are built to be dynamic and inmersive.
+Enemies respond to the environment accordingly, making every room feel fresh and difficult in its own way.
 - **Glitch Hazards**: Obstacles that alter gameplay unpredictably.
+They are meant to be used as covers for the player or the enemies, as well as stopping its progress through certain stages.

 ### Objects, Weapons, and Power-ups

 - **Glitch Weapons**: Reflect the chaotic nature of the world.
-Distinction between melee and ranged options,
+Distinction between melee and ranged options, including swords, bows and guns.
+This makes the different room themes feel fresh and new for players to explore and experiment.
-- **Power-ups**: Personalize each playthrough and empower the player.
-They are selected in shop rooms.

 ### Software Architecture